 The efficiency of electric fleet operations depends on more than just the right vehicles and infrastructure.
 Driving style has a significant impact on consumption, especially when the vehicles are running on a tight schedule and the drivers need to make sure they reach all destinations on time.

 Driving style can be hard to influence —that is, without data.
 Luckily, technology can help.
 For example, Smart Driving, from ViriCiti (now part of ChargePoint), shows operators how drivers are handling their vehicles and what aspects they can improve.
 The software is designed with transparency and fairness in mind, for both drivers and operators —it only considers the drivers’ influence on the trips, while external factors like weather and vehicle load are excluded.
 The transparent data guides operators in training drivers in order to reduce costs directly related to idling and driving style, and to increase safety and passenger comfort.

 Protecting battery health

-Do you want to further optimize your e-fleet?
+Do you want to further optimise your e-fleet?
 Our EV experts are available to help you find a solution that fits your specific needs.